 Of course, conditions are unpredictable and could change at any time.
 With that reality in mind, we need to all be prepared to adapt together as we go.

-As we begin to offer worship services, our staff and volunteer team will take the following precautions:
+During each of our services, our staff and volunteer team will take the following precautions:

 We understand that there is inherent risk of exposure to the virus by meeting in groups and for worship services.
 For now, our state government officials have made it clear they are trusting church leaders to make wise decisions and follow guidelines set forth by the Center for Disease Control (CDC) and other health authorities in order to minimize health risks.

 Coming to worship is never completely without risk—whether it is car accidents, the flu virus, or falls on a sidewalk.
-While the risk of Covid-19 is still greater than any of these, we believe it is currently low enough that worshiping with precautions is the best way we can currently fulfill our mission of making disciples.
+While the risk of COVID-19 is still greater than any of these, we believe it is currently low enough that worshiping with precautions is the best way we can currently fulfill our mission of making disciples.

 We know that coughing, sneezing, speaking, and singing release tiny particles from the lungs.
 A mask greatly reduces the distance these droplets travel.
-Since scientists believe that asymptomatic people are an important part of the spread of Covid-19, the only way to help protect our neighbors and the vulnerable in our community is for all of us to wear a mask since we may not know when we are infected.
+Since scientists believe that asymptomatic people are an important part of the spread of COVID-19, the only way to help protect our neighbors and the vulnerable in our community is for all of us to wear a mask since we may not know when we are infected.

 Singers will use a plexiglas shield instead of a mask to allow them to better lead the congregation while also protecting those who are near the stage.
 Band members who do not sing have been given permission to remove their mask once on stage, provided they have adequate distance from the congregation and other band members.

-We’ve received good questions about masks at worship gatherings.
+We’ve received good questions about masks at worship services.
 It’s clearly not a right vs. wrong decision, but rather a situation where a group of leaders must use their best judgment.
 We know most masks do not protect the wearer; however, medical professionals widely agree that they do help protect others if the wearer is infected (and may not know it yet).
-1 2 3 We also understand that wearing masks is uncomfortable for some and traumatic for others.
+We also understand that wearing masks is uncomfortable for some and traumatic for others.
 So this is not a decision we are taking lightly.
 It could also change as circumstances change.

 These are NOT reasons why we are wearing masks: